13hakta/FileAttach/README.md

 - Integrates a custom table of "FileItem"
 - A snippet listing Items sorted by name and templated with a chunk
+- A snippet showing link to get inline content
 - A custom manager page to manage FileItem on

 If you do not require all of this functionality, simply remove it and change the